adamcrowe/dev-notes/JS/Scope/closures.md

 # Closures
 * See Closures section of [course-javascript-weird-parts](https://github.com/adamcrowe/course-javascript-weird-parts)

+# Definition
+* Functions can return other functions: a function that returns another function is called a 'higher-order function'
+* A closure is a 'stateful' function where a returned inner function has "enclosed" the external function's variables (or 'state')
-* Functions can always remember the variables they could see at creation.
-Every nested function is a closure: The inner function "encloses" the scope ("lexical environment") of the outer function.
+* Because functions remember the variables they could see at creation, every nested function is a closure: The inner function "encloses" the scope ("lexical environment") of the outer function
-* The inner function (closure) can use the arguments and variables of the outer function but the outer function cannot use the arguments and variables of the inner function - they are out of scope.

 ```javascript
 // Example 1